The red hills of Roussillon are an inspiration for artists, but I had no idea how many famous authors came to visit Roussillon.

 Written in French

 Perhaps the most astounding fact about Beckett, to this American who somehow refuses to learn French, is that he wrote his most famous works in French.
-Yes, an Irishman from Dublin chose to pen in French because it was: “easier to write ‘without style.'”
-Meaning, he felt that he could write in a more colloquial style in French.
+Yes, an Irishman from Dublin chose to pen in French.
 To Beckett, English was too literal.
+He could write in a more colloquial style in French.

 Beckett preferred to express himself in French even in his last work, a poem entitled “Comment Dire.”